rust-lang/rustlings/README.md

 ## Testing yourself

-After every couple of sections, there will be a test that'll test your knowledge on a bunch of sections at once.
-These tests are found in `exercises/testN.rs`.
+After every couple of sections, there will be a quiz that'll test your knowledge on a bunch of sections at once.
+These quizzes are found in `exercises/quizN.rs`.

 ## Completion